 Cybersecurity audits are a great way to keep these threats at bay and reassure your customers and business partners that their personal information is safe with you.
-They can, however, also be a source of a lot of stress and confusion, which is why it’s a good idea to prepare ahead of time.
+They can, however, also be a source of stress and confusion, which is why it’s a good idea to prepare ahead of time.
 That way, you’ll be able to ace your first cybersecurity audit without a hitch

 What Is a Cybersecurity Audit?

-Organizations are often required to complete a cybersecurity audit in order to demonstrate compliance with standards and regulations such as the Payment Card Industry Data Security Standard (PCI DSS), the Health Insurance Portability and Accountability Act of 1996 (HIPAA), or the Cybersecurity Maturity Model Certification (CMMC).
+Organizations are often required to complete a cybersecurity audit to demonstrate compliance with standards and regulations such as the Payment Card Industry Data Security Standard (PCI DSS), the Health Insurance Portability and Accountability Act of 1996 (HIPAA), or the Cybersecurity Maturity Model Certification (CMMC).

 Even if your organization isn’t required to complete a cybersecurity audit, it’s still a good idea to do a self-audit or voluntarily hire a professional auditor because regulations such as the EU’s General Data Protection Regulation (GDPR) impose steep penalties for breaches that result in exposed data.